Our verdict

 Who should NOT buy

 The Endorphin Elite is a standout shoe, but it's best for those who like a firmer feel underfoot.
-If you're seeking a more cushioned race experience, you might want to consider the Nike Alphafly 2.
+If you're seeking a more cushioned race experience, we suggest considering the Nike Alphafly 2.
+It's been a favourite in the lab for its plush ride.

-For those not willing to spend $275, there are other options worth exploring.
+For those not willing to spend £270, there are other options worth exploring.
 Racing shoes like the ASICS Metaspeed Sky+ and the Adidas Adizero Adios Pro 3 deliver a performance that's similar to the Elite but at a slightly lower price point.
+We consider these alternatives offer better value for their cost.

 Cushioning